Captain-S0L0/serverutilities/README.md

 a collection of exploit fixes, commands, and other things for fabric mc

 This mod is not really intended to be an uber maintained project, it is more of a passion project for my minecraft server, Terrible Friends.
+Of course, if you have any bugs, PLEASE REPORT THEM!!!

 This mod includes several commands for the purposes of easing administration or adding features.